 Fungi produce carbon dioxide.
-An effect of over breathing (and inactivity) that decreases the CO2-pressure in our body, could then be that more fungi is formed in order to “try to maintain a normal CO2 pressure and pH”, and for example altering the pH of the skin and gut.
+An effect of over breathing (and inactivity) that decreases the CO2-pressure in our body, could then be that more fungi is formed in order to “try to maintain a normal CO2 pressure and pH”, for example in the skin and gut.
 A few examples:

-- Candida.
-The gut microbiome is enormous and one of the inhabitants in the gut is candida.
-When the candida get the opportunity they will start to multiply rapidly (opportunistic).
+Candida.
+The gut microbiome consists of enormous amounts of bacteria and other micro organisms, and one of these inhabitants is the family of yeast fungi called candida.
+When the candida get the opportunity they will start to multiply rapidly (the fungi is opportunistic).
 Candida infections can occur in the mouth, throat, gut and the vagina, and also in the blood.

-CO2 concentration ranges from 1 to 2% in ant colonies, 0.8–5.2% in termite colonies and 0.2–9.9% in honey bee (Apis mellifera L.) colonies.
+CO2 concentration ranges from 1 to 2 percent in ant colonies, 0.8–5.2 percent in termite colonies and 0.2–9.9 percent in honey bee (Apis mellifera L.) colonies.
 Even though there is a considerable variation, it by far exceeds the normal levels in the atmosphere of 0,04%.
 The high CO2-levels could explain why the queen live far longer than her colony workers.
 Since the queen is in the colony all the time, she is constantly exposed to these high CO2 levels.

-A bee queen could be 3-4 years old, compared to a normal bee worker that only live for 2-3 months, she lives 10-12 times longer.
+THE BEE QUEEN A bee queen could be three to four years old, compared to a normal bee worker that only live for two to three months, she lives ten to twelve times longer.

-Termites are among the most successful groups of insects on Earth, colonising most landmasses except Antarctica.
+THE TERMITE QUEEN Termites are among the most successful groups of insects on Earth, colonising all landmasses except Antarctica.
 The Termite Queen has a long life span.
 She can live up to 50 years, the longest for any insect.
-In comparison, termite workers normally live only 1-2 years.
+In comparison, termite workers normally live only ont to two years.

 Termites have a very organized society – workers are responsible for building the nest and collect dead wood, plants and leaves, soldiers defending the colony, and a queen and king are responsible for reproduction.
 Termite species in Africa and Asia have been cultivating fungi for consumption for tens of millions of years.
 And they do it well as the harvest of a colony retain the same high yield level for up to several decades.
 As mentioned above, the interesting thing is that fungi give off carbon dioxide.